mikademarco/zz_micdemarco.github.io/_posts/2016-11-12-setting-up-aspnet-core-onion-architecture-solution-continuous-deployment-docker-hub-free-aws-ec2-container-part-1.md

 In this blog post I am going to run through the following steps:

 - Part 1 - Creating a new aspnet core solution in visual studio with multiple projects, following the onion architecture and running it in a docker container.
-- Part 2 - Setting up continuous deployment of the solution using docker hub running a free aws EC2 containers
+- Part 2 - Setting up continuous deployment of the solution using docker hub running on a free aws EC2 container

 # Step 1 - Create a solution in VS and scaffold an basic onion architecture.